 Note that it is against the law to blow into an IID on someone else’s vehicle so that they can drive.
 The current driver of the vehicle is the only person who should utilize the IID.
 Drivers can face serious penalties if they drive after someone else uses the IID.

-The court system here in California can suspend a driver’s license for this kind of behavior.
-Other penalties may also apply.
+The court system in California can suspend a driver’s license for this kind of behavior, and other penalties may also apply.
 Therefore, you should only use an IID if you plan to drive the vehicle afterward.
+If you’re facing charges for blowing into someone else’s IID so they could drive, you’ll want to hire an attorney to help with your defense case.